yegor256/blog/_drafts/_standup.md

 [regular](/talks.html) public speaker).
 Guilt kicks in and the programmer feels that his or her actions may cause or have already caused problems to others.
-The programmer gets back to the computer and starts working hard, without any objectives of motivation.
-Just to not let <del>mommy</del> others down!
+The programmer gets back to the computer and starts working hard, without any objectives or motivation.
+Except to not let <del>mommy</del> others down!

 To the contrary, a strong and competent management employs formal reward-and-punishment mechanisms in order to align the personal objectives of each team member with the business